Who are we?

 Learn ‘n Turn is a wood turning learning experience for the beginner or intermediate wood turner sponsored by CNEW.
-It happens at the beginning of each monthly meeting beginning at about 5:00 pm. and ending by 6:30 pm.
+It happens at the beginning of each monthly meeting beginning at about 5:30 pm.
 Each Learn ‘N Turn session is led by an experienced wood turner who provides the wood, tools and any other accessories to complete a small project during the time provided.
 The projects will be done on the two club mini-lathes.
 Some examples include awls, pens, coffee scoops, wine stoppers, or small bowls.
 Our LNT Director is Peter Wilcox.

 In these meetings, you will learn of opportunities to engage the activities of the CNEW club.
 We have internal and external VPs letting us know about expert demos, outings, trade shows, events, and perhaps even fallen tress available.
 The treasure updates us on group purchases, spend and funds.
 Our president, Carolyn MacDonald, keeps us up to date and leads our meetings.